 Informal mediation is an option for the complainant to pursue before deciding whether or not to file a formal complaint under the Student Grievance Policy.

 The Senior Vice President for Planning and Administration serves as the Student Grievance Complaint Resolution Officer.

 In the event that informal mediation is desired, the complainant must contact the Student Grievance Complaint Resolution Officer to act as mediator between both parties.
-In the event that the Student Grievance Committee Complaint Resolution Officer is the focus of the student complaint, then the complainant may contact the Provost and Dean of the College who will appoint an alternate Complaint Resolution Officer.
+In the event that the Student Grievance Committee Complaint Resolution Officer is the focus of the student complaint, then the complainant may contact the Chief Academic Officer who will appoint an alternate Complaint Resolution Officer.